mavjav-edu/pcc_2e/mailing_list_archive/ml_5_recommended_reading.md

 ## What's faster than strptime()?

 The function strptime() takes in a string, and returns a datetime object.
 While working on a data analysis project, I noticed my project was spending over 2 seconds just running strptime() on each datapoint.
-At first I thought there was nothing I could do about this.
+At first I thought there was nothing The book's author says he could does about this.
 Then I started considering other ways to convert strings to datetime objects, and found many ways that are faster.

 This article focuses on strptime(), but also shows how to examine a piece of code that's becoming a bottleneck in performance as a project grows.
 You can run the code in the article and benchmark different approaches on your own system if you're interested.
 The article is [here](https://ehmatthes.com/blog/faster_than_strptime/).